alibaba/nquery/README.md

 ```

 read the demo carefully and then you could write own loader/adapter,
-there are also many test cases in `test/unit`, they would be great heleful to you.
+there are also many test cases in `test/unit`, they would be great helpful to you.

 ## Usage